- Cancer Terms

 Chronic: Persisting over a long period of time.

-Clinical trails: Also called "clinical studies."
+Clinical trials: Also called "clinical studies."
 Research studies with people.
 Each trial tries to answer specific scientific questions and to find better ways to prevent, detect, or treat diseases or to improve care.

 Combination chemotherapy: The use of more than one (generally between 2 and 4) different anticancer drugs to treat cancer.